hirrolot/hirrolot.github.io/content/extend-your-language-dont-alter-it.md

 <p class="adapted-from">Adapted from [the chapter of TRPL about pattern matching](https://doc.rust-lang.org/book/ch18-03-pattern-syntax.html).</p>

-Even if it could be fixed, this example still demonstrates the white holes of communication of the main syntax and user-defined macros in Rust: sometimes, due to its multifaceted grammar, it just does not allow us to express things naturally.
-One possible solution is an [adaptive grammar]:
+Even if it could be fixed, this example does still greatly demonstrate the white holes of communication of the main syntax and user-defined macros in Rust: sometimes, due to its multifaceted grammar, it just does not allow us to express things naturally.
+One possible solution is leveraging an [adaptive grammar]:

 [adaptive grammar]: https://en.wikipedia.org/wiki/Adaptive_grammar